A sales quota is a goal that a worker, sales team, or a company’s whole sales department must reach within a specific time.

 Understanding the basics of sales quotas is one thing, but learning the importance of setting them is vital.

-Sales quotas are essential for a business because they help align individual and team success with its goals.
+Because they align individual and team success with a company’s goals.

 Now that you know why sales quotas are important, let’s find out how to set them 👇

-Setting realistic sales goals is essential for keeping your sales team motivated and ensuring their goals align with your business’s goals.
-Unrealistic targets can hurt morale and cause people to leave their jobs, among other problems.
+Setting realistic quotas is essential for keeping your sales team motivated and ensuring their goals align with your business’s goals.

 Here’s a guide to setting reasonable and useful sales goals: